Test Team Progress Excel Report

 Automation Design Status: Supports the team in tracking the number of test cases that still must be automated.

 This Test Team Progress report is available only when the team creates test plans and starts to run tests by using Microsoft Test Manager.
-For more information, see Testing the Application.
+For more information, see Test apps early and often.

 You can access the Test Team Progress report from the Test Team Management folder that is located under the Excel Reports folder for the team project in Team Explorer.
-You can access this folder only if your team project portal has been enabled and is provisioned to use SharePoint Products.
-For more information, see Access a Team Project Portal and Process Guidance.
+You can access this folder only if your team project portal has been enabled and is configured to use SharePoint Products.
+For more information, see Share information using the project portal.

 To view the report, you must be assigned or belong to a group that has been assigned the Read permissions in SharePoint Products for the team project.

 The Test Team Project report presents data that is based on PivotTable reports that access data stored in the data warehouse.
 The data is derived from the results that are generated when members of the team define test cases and run tests by using Microsoft Test Manager.
 For more information, see Running manual tests using the web portal and Track your test results.